 By utilizing data revealed during the assessment, they can:

-- Creation a stable foundation for pain-free range of motion
+- Create a stable foundation for a pain-free range of motion

 - Remove pain triggers